alek261/maps_demo/README.md

 iOS Application that allows users to make searches for location and present the results in a list, allowing them to be presented in a map view inside the app.
 Places can be stored and deleted.

+## Motivation
+I did this sample project in order to show how my Objective-C coding looks like.

 ## Design Patterns

 - MVC